Logo-stateuniv

 Parties and Competitions

-Parties of all sizes, from small spontaneous gatherings to well-hyped five-college extravaganzas, take place at frequent intervals in the dorms on the HMC campus.
-Mudd parties are reputed throughout The Claremont Colleges to be the biggest, most creative, and most fun parties in Claremont.
-Parties must serve attractive alternative non-alcoholic drinks in addition to any alcoholic offerings.
-As on most college campuses, alcohol is noticeable although drinking and driving is not, since all of the parties are within walking distance on campus.
-In truth, HMC’s rigorous academic curriculum ensures that students who do not understand when to stop partying and start studying will not last very long on the campus.
-There is a sizable portion of the student body at Mudd that does not drink at all and there are always a myriad of nonalcoholic events at HMC including regular movies, concerts, and off-campus trips.
+Parties of all sizes, from small spontaneous gatherings to well-hyped five-college extravaganzas, take place at frequent intervals in the dorms on campus.
+Mudd parties are reputed throughout The Claremont Colleges to be the biggest, most creative, and most fun.
+The rigorous academic curriculum ensures that students who do not understand when to stop partying and start studying will not last very long on the campus.
+There is a sizable portion of the student body that does not drink at all and there are always a myriad of nonalcoholic events including regular movies, concerts, and off-campus trips.
 “Jay’s place,” an on-campus pizza parlor and pool hall, is a popular hangout seven nights a week, occasionally offering up live music and other events.
-Mudders are as good at coming up with creative and unique extracurricular activities for themselves as they are at throwing parties.
+Students are as good at coming up with creative and unique extracurricular activities for themselves as they are at throwing parties.
 The Etc. (extremely theatrically confused) Players produce original plays as well as old standards as often as they can get a willing cast together (three or four times a year).
-Other Mudd clubs plan outdoor events like the Delta-H (which means “change in height”) club, race the school yacht Mildred (a nineteen-foot class boat named for Mrs. Harvey Mudd), and coordinate volunteer opportunities for Mudders looking to use up the last remaining ounce of their valuable spare time.
+Other clubs plan outdoor events like the Delta-H (which means “change in height”) club, race the school yacht Mildred (a nineteen-foot class boat named for Mrs. Harvey Mudd), and coordinate volunteer opportunities for others looking to use up the last remaining ounce of their valuable spare time.

-The annual class competition event is a giant relay race that crisscrosses the campus with representatives from each class performing in such events as whistling with peanut butter in one’s mouth, computer programming under pressure, running a sevenlegged race, and stuffing a textbook into a milk bottle.
+The annual class competition event is a giant relay race that crisscrosses the campus with representatives from each class performing in such events as whistling with peanut butter in one’s mouth, computer programming under pressure, running a seven-legged race, and stuffing a textbook into a milk bottle.
 Faculty and staff serve as judges for the events, although stretching the rules is a time-honored tradition.
-After the race is over (it takes about thirty minutes), the entire campus settles in for a picnic and celebration of all things great about being at Harvey Mudd College.
+After the race is over (it takes about thirty minutes), the entire campus settles in for a picnic and celebration.

 Trips

 Claremont is well located for weekend and spring break road trips.
 Los Angeles, Las Vegas, the Joshua Tree National Monument, Santa Barbara, San Diego, and Tijuana are all within three hours by car.
-San Francisco, the Grand Canyon, and resort towns in Baja are all popular locations, well within the reach of road-tripping HMC students with a few days break.
-Perhaps the most popular road trip among Mudd students, however, is to DonutMan (a.k.a.
-Foster’s), home of world-famous strawberry donuts.
-Mudders make the fifteen-minute drive late at night, bypassing numerous other inferior donut shops along the way.
-This is the popular eating spot for Mudders who are studying late (or taking a break from studying late).
+San Francisco, the Grand Canyon, and resort towns in Baja are all popular locations, well within the reach of road-tripping students with a few days break.

 Student Enrollment Demographics